MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Related Work

-\textbf{AR and FL.} The AR applications, characterized by smoothness and immersion requirements, provide immersive and interactive experiences for MUs by seamlessly integrating virtual content with the real world.
-For a better immersion experience, Cozzolino et al.~\cite{AR2} developed a latency-energy efficient task offloading for AR services and designed a best-effort resource provisioning algorithm to solve the problem of heterogeneous resource competition.
-Further, to reduce latency while protecting data privacy, Chen et al.~\cite{AR} proposed a framework that integrates mobile edge computing and FL to solve the computational efficiency and low-latency object classification problem for AR services.
-In FL, MUs can train AI models on their local devices, thus enabling privacy-preserving collaborative machine learning while fully leveraging the computation resources of those MUs~\cite{FL_made}.
-Furthermore, Lu et al.~\cite{FL_TWIN} investigated communication-efficient FL for digital twin edge networks in industrial IoT, which provides virtual and real synchronization while protecting privacy.
+Privacy preservation is critical in vehicular metaverse services, particularly when training models using sensitive user data.
+Federated learning (FL) has emerged as a promising technique to enable collaborative model training without sharing raw data.
+For example, Chen~\textit{et al.}~\cite{AR} proposed a framework that integrates mobile edge computing and FL to solve the computational efficiency and low-latency object classification problem for AR services.
+However, they did not address how communication and computational resources should be allocated within the FL framework.

+To overcome this limitation, Zhou~\textit{et al.}~\cite{10304077} developed an FL-assisted MAR system via non-orthogonal multiple access for the metaverse.
+Furthermore, a resource allocation algorithm was designed to balance accuracy and energy consumption.
+To further improve learning efficiency, an adaptive and resource-efficient FL algorithm tailored for AR applications was proposed in~\cite{10562335}.
+This approach mitigates the effects of non-IID data distributions, reduces resource usage, and enhances the quality of experience.
+Additionally, Hazarika~\textit{et al.}~\cite{10758814} explored the integration of quantum computing with FL to provide a cost-efficient and adaptive solution for the dynamic nature of vehicular environments.
+Nadimi~\textit{et al.}~\cite{nadimi2025} proposed a multi-modal, multi-task federated foundation model (FedFMs) architecture.
+It combines the privacy-preserving benefits of FL with the representation capabilities of foundation models to address sensor diversity, personalized interactions, and device heterogeneity in extended reality systems.

 Incorporating FL into AR services brings the benefits of reduced communication latency and privacy protection.
 However, the existing studies fail to consider the integration of FL into AR for the multi-MSP and multi-MU metaverse scenario, while overlooking the selfishness of MUs, i.e., whether they are willing to participate in FL learning.

-Inspired by the above existing works, we design an immersion-aware framework integrated FL to provide a learning model trading platform for MSPs and MUs in the vehicular metaverse service markets, enabling MUs to contribute high-value learning models for AR services.